jfpaes6453/sakura-cards/README.md

-README - Sakura Tarot Page 🔮🌸

 Welcome to our enchanting Sakura Tarot page! 🌟

 🧙 This page offers a unique tarot reading experience, allowing you to explore the mysteries of the past, present, and future through the cards of the Sakura Deck.
-The blend of ancient tarot wisdom with the captivating aesthetics of Sakura creates a magical environment for your quest for answers and self-discovery.
+The combination of ancient tarot wisdom with the captivating aesthetic of Sakura creates a magical environment for your quest for answers and self-discovery.

-🖥️ How It Works
+🖥️ How it Works: Select Your Cards:
-Choose your cards:

-🌌 Select a card to represent your past.
+🌌 Choose a card to represent your past.
-🌟 Choose another card to symbolize your present.
+🌟 Select another card to symbolize your present.
-🌈 Pick a third card to glimpse into your future.
+🌈 Choose a third card to glimpse into your future.

-Discover the meanings:
+Discover the Meanings:

 After making your choices, explore the meanings of each selected card.
-Our page will provide detailed and insightful interpretations, based on tarot tradition and enriched with the unique essence of the Sakura Deck.
+Our page will provide detailed and insightful interpretations based on tarot tradition, enriched with the unique essence of the Sakura Deck.

-🛠️ Technologies Used
-This project has been developed using the following technologies:
+🛠️ Technologies Used: This project has been developed using the following technologies:

-JavaScript (🌐): The core of the logic and interactivity of the tarot is implemented using JavaScript, providing a smooth and dynamic experience for users.
+JavaScript: The core logic and interactivity of the tarot have been implemented using JavaScript, enabling a smooth and dynamic experience for users.

-React (⚛️): The user interface has been built with React, a JavaScript library that facilitates the creation of reusable components and efficient state management.
+React: The user interface has been built with React, a JavaScript library that facilitates the creation of reusable components and efficient state management.

-Next.js (🚀): Next.js is used to optimize the page's performance through server-side rendering and static generation, ensuring fast loading and an enhanced user experience.
+Next.js: We have used Next.js to optimize page performance through server-side rendering and static generation.
+This ensures fast loading and an enhanced user experience.

-Vites (🌀): The rapid and efficient construction of the application has been achieved with Vites, a tool that facilitates the development of modern web applications.
+Vite: The rapid and efficient building of the application has been achieved with Vite, a tool that facilitates the development of modern web applications.

-Cypress (⚙️): To ensure code quality and reliability, tests have been implemented with Cypress, a powerful end-to-end testing tool.
+Cypress: To ensure code quality and reliability, we have implemented tests with Cypress, a powerful end-to-end testing tool.

-📘 Execution Instructions
+📘 Execution Instructions:

 Clone this repository to your local machine.
 Install dependencies with the command npm install.
 Run the application with npm run dev.
 Open your browser and visit http://localhost:3000.
-Dive into the magical world of tarot with the Sakura Deck and discover the answers the universe has reserved for you! 🌈✨
+Immerse yourself in the magical world of tarot with the Sakura Deck and discover the answers that the universe has in store for you! 🌈✨

 ----------------------------------------------------------------------------------------------
 ¡Bienvenido a nuestra fascinante página de tarot con la Baraja de Sakura! 🌟